Solas (Dragon Age): Romance

-Alison Bell from Videogamer.com believed that the potential romantic relationship between Solas and the Inquisitor is the best written romance in a video game so far, although she compared it to that of a Shakespearean tragedy: "histrionic, ruinous, and, in the long term, one or both of you is probably going to die."
+The Dragon Age fandom dubbed the romantic pairing between Solas and the elven Inquisitor, whose surname is Lavellan, as Solavellan.
+Alison Bell from Videogamer.com believed that the potential romantic relationship between Solas and the Inquisitor is the best written romance in a video game so far, although she compared it to that of a Shakespearean tragedy: "histrionic, ruinous, and, in the long term, one or both of you is probably going to die".
 Ash Parrish, for The Verge, commented that Solas was initially "one of the least interesting of companions" until the endgame reveal and that "despite his overtly asshole behavior, there was a quiet confidence about him that some players found attractive enough to want to romance him".
+Villarreal stated that the Solas-Inquisitor romance "is the most popular" in the game, noting it has "big 'I can fix him' energy", and that its "tragic, star-crossed-lovers storyline" complicates "the finality of Solas's Ragnarök plot".
+Academic Christine Tomlinson, in a journal article on player emotional investment in romantic video game narratives, highlighted Solas as an example of a romanceable video game character who is "designed to hurt the player" and this type of narrative subversion, after players have built an attachment, leads to an "ultimate shattering of their hopes and expectations when their desires are denied.
+Solas is most often discussed in this regard in both forums and interviews and he seems to have had a haunting effect on many players who became invested, only to be suddenly abandoned by their romantic interest".